jhliberty/taskr/README.md

     $ taskr awesome task here hurray for no switches
       #adds the task to the list and is equivalent to taskr -n awes..
     $ taskr
-      #lists all the tasks and is equivalent to 'taskr -l'
+      #lists all the tasks and is equivalent to 'taskr -a'

 Options:
     -n, --new task description       Adds new task to the list